Dubbo's 2024 population is now estimated at 37,822. In 2006, the population of Dubbo was 30,574. Dubbo has grown by 1.21% annually.

-As the city became more populated, a courthouse and police station were built and opened.
+As the city proliferated, a courthouse and police station were built and opened.
 The settlement was designated as a village in 1849, with land sales occurring the following year.
 The population was slow to grow until the Gold Rush of the 1800s, which saw an increase in residents.
-The city’s population by the late 1800s had reached 850 and so it was designated as a municipality.
-The city continued to grow, seeing the introduction of a railway, a bank, and general store.
+The city’s population by the late 1800s had reached 850, and so it was designated as a municipality.
+The city continued to grow, seeing the introduction of a railway, a bank, and a general store.
 In 1966, Dubbo was designated as a city.